 - 1 tablespoon Worcestershire sauce

-- Add a little oil to a pan and put the onions in and gently cook for 3-4 minutes until softened.
+- Add 0.5 tablespoon Olive oil to a pan and put 1 Onion in and gently cook for 3-4 minutes until softened.

 - Simmer for around 10 minutes.